-Food Science Institute graduate and undergraduate faculty are located in five K-State colleges within the departments of Agronomy; Animal Sciences and Industry; Biochemistry; Biological and Agricultural Engineering; Chemical Engineering; Diagnostic Medicine/Pathobiology; Grain Science and Industry; Horticulture, Forestry and Recreation Resources; Hotel, Restaurant, Institution Management and Dietetics; and Human Nutrition.
+Food Science Institute graduate and undergraduate faculty are located in five K-State colleges within the departments of Agriculture Economics; Animal Sciences and Industry; Biochemistry; Biological and Agricultural Engineering; Chemical Engineering; Communications; Diagnostic Medicine/Pathobiology; Entomology; Geography; Grain Science and Industry; Horticulture, Forestry and Recreation Resources; Food, Nutrition, Dietetics and Health.

-The Bachelor of Science Degree is offered with options in science and business.
+The Bachelor of Science Degree is offered with options in science, business or technology.
 The undergraduate science options and Master's and Doctoral programs are certified by the Institute of Food Technologists (IFT); therefore, K-State students are eligible to apply for IFT scholarships.
 Numerous undergraduate and graduate students have received IFT scholarships and fellowships.

 Undergraduate and graduate Food Science online education courses are offered by Food Science Institute faculty through the Division of Continuing Education.
 A non-degree Food Science Certificate, Bachelor of Science Degree, Graduate Certificate, and Master Degree report and thesis programs also are offered.
 For information on these programs, see Academic Programs